1365436742/element-ai-vue/docs/en/base/sender.md

         element.progress = progress
         if (progress >= 100) {
           element.uploadingStatus = 'success'
-          // You can replace fileUrl with CDN link here
+          // You can replace fileUrl with a CDN link here
           // element.fileUrl = "";
         }
       }